wireshell/wireshell/docs/commands/field.md

 --name : Change field name
---tag : Filter by tag; when selected, only the fields with a specific tag will be listed --camelCaseToSnakeCase : Change field notation from camelCase to snake_case --chooseAll : Preselect all fields by default
+--tag : Filter by tag; when selected, only the fields with a specific tag will be listed --camelCaseToSnakeCase : Change field notation from camelCase to snake_case --all : Preselect all fields by default
 ```

 ### Examples